- RN Programs by State

 Apply for Jobs

 Of course, you may need to start earning a paycheck right away.
 After completing your degree, earn your RN license and start applying for jobs.
 Doing this now doesn't mean you will never be able to pursue more advanced career and educational attainments later.
-The fact is that many RNs immediately seek employment before pursuing different career and educational paths.
+In fact, many RNs immediately seek employment before pursuing different career and educational paths.

 By getting to work right away, you can start paying off student loans and other debt sooner.
-Also, you will gain real-life work experience that will help you decide the long-term trajectory of your career.
+You will also gain real-life work experience that will help you decide the long-term trajectory of your career.
 As you gain experience as a working RN, you will learn about where your natural talents and interests lie.
 This will make it easier to choose an area of specialization later.
-Also, gaining work experience right after earning your degree and passing the NCLEX-RN lets you learn the ropes in terms of equipment, instruments, and simply completing everyday nursing duties.
+Additionally, gaining work experience right after earning your degree and passing the NCLEX-RN lets you learn the ropes in terms of equipment, instruments, and simply completing everyday nursing duties.

 Regardless of the type of RN degree you've earned, keep the momentum going by deciding your next move now.
 Think of it as another step on your way to achieving the nursing career of your dreams.